opensearch-project/security-dashboards-plugin/README.md

 ## Security

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

+## License

+This code is licensed under the Apache 2.0 License.

+## Copyright

+Copyright OpenSearch Contributors.
+See [NOTICE](NOTICE.txt) for details.